TOSIT-IO/incubator-livy/tdp/README.md

 # TDP Livy Notes

-The version `0.8.0-incubating-TDP-0.1.0-SNAPSHOT` of Apache Livy is based on the `master` branch of the [Apache repository](https://github.com/apache/incubator-livy/tree/master).
+The version `0.9.0-0.0` of Apache Livy is based on the `master` branch of the [Apache repository](https://github.com/apache/incubator-livy/tree/master) at commit `710c0784dae73aa7c5a6ce0bac264bcfdefd7681`.

-The main purpose of this custom release is the support of Spark 3.2 that is used in TDP.

 ## Build container